Skip to main content

 “But there is a lot at stake.”
 Pratap shook his head as the Therapist looked up at him from her notebook.
 The reading glass hung from her nose, reminding him of his mother.

 “Like?”
-She asked raising her eyebrows.
+She asked, raising her eyebrows.

 “Like I am not sure if this is a fleeting thing, attraction or something else…” He shook his head.
 “And I don’t want to hurt her.
 She is the last person I want to hurt because I am confused.”

 “That just shows you are empathetic.
-Nothing wrong in that.”
+Nothing wrong with that.”
 Pratap eyed the modern painting behind the therapist hanging on the white wall.
 It reminded him of isolation ever since he had seen it first.

 “What is love?
 Why is it so hard to define?”
 Pratap frowned as the therapist smiled.

-“Tell me, what you think love is.”
+“Tell me, what do you think love is?”

 “Companionship.
 Mutual respect.
 Care. umm…” Pratap rubbed his chin.